AdrianVollmer/PowerHub/README.md

 python3-venv`.

 Run `python3 -m venv env` to create a virtual environment, then use `source env/bin/activate` to activate it.
-Now run `pip3 install --user .` to install the depencendies inside the virtual environment.
+Now run `pip3 install .` to install the depencendies inside the virtual environment.

 pipenv